 Concerning the Local Councillors, they are elected to decide how the council should carry out its various activities by the community.
 In the district electoral area, where he or she has been elected to serve a term of office, they represent public interest as well as individuals living there.

-They also have regular contact with the general public through telephone calls or meetings.
-Moreover, they are not paid a salary for their work, but they do receive allowances and by law, all members of the Council must complete a declaration of interest form that the details of which are published annually
+They also regularly contact the general public through telephone calls or meetings.
+Moreover, they are not paid a salary for their work, but they do receive allowances and by law, all members of the Council must complete a declaration of interest form that the details of which are published annually.

 Top-Rated Things to do in Derry